bell-jamie/final-year-project/README.md

 - **Linear segregated**
   - _In development_
   - Elastic energy field is "out-of-date" before being used in displacement equation
-  - Elastic energy term is split into two terms
-  - Mesh is a rectangular test mesh with triangular elements

 ### Problems